metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Required:

 - `result` (Map of String) The value that is used as result of the transform if the pattern matches.
-- `type` (String) Type specifies how the pattern matches the input.  * 'literal' - the pattern value has to exactly match (case sensitive) the input string.
-This is the default.  * 'regexp' - the pattern treated as a regular expression against which the input string is tested.
-Crossplane will throw an error if the key is not a valid regexp.
+- `type` (String) Type specifies how the pattern matches the input.* 'literal' - the pattern value has to exactly match (case sensitive) theinput string.
+This is the default.* 'regexp' - the pattern treated as a regular expression againstwhich the input string is tested.
+Crossplane will throw an error if thekey is not a valid regexp.

 Optional:

-- `literal` (String) Literal exactly matches the input string (case sensitive).
-Is required if 'type' is 'literal'.
+- `literal` (String) Literal exactly matches the input string (case sensitive).Is required if 'type' is 'literal'.
-- `regexp` (String) Regexp to match against the input string.
-Is required if 'type' is 'regexp'.
+- `regexp` (String) Regexp to match against the input string.Is required if 'type' is 'regexp'.